Symmetric approximation sequences, Beilinson-Green algebras and derived equivalences: Introduction

 It is interesting to know whether the mutation sequences always give derived equivalent endomorphism rings.
-If the mutation sequence is an Auslander-Reiten sequence over an artin algebra, the endomorphism algebras are derived equivalent \cite{Hu2011}.
-And if this sequence is a triangle in algebraic triangulated category, the endomorphism algebras are derived equivalent \cite{D}.
+If a mutation sequence is an Auslander-Reiten sequence over an Artin algebra, the endomorphism algebras are derived equivalent \cite{Hu2011}.
+And if this sequence is a triangle in algebraic triangulated category, the endomorphism algebras are also derived equivalent \cite{D}.
 However, this is not always true.
-For instance, the endomorphism rings of cluster tilting objects related by mutation are not always derived equivalent.
+For instance, the endomorphism rings of cluster tilting objects related by mutation sequences are not always derived equivalent.
 Also, in general, Auslander-Reiten triangles do not give rise to derived equivalences.
-In \cite{Hu2013a}, for certain triangles, the authors proved that the quotient algebras of endomorphism algebras modulo some particularly defined ideals are still derived equivalent.
-Then Chen \cite{Chen2013} generalized this result to $n$-angle case.
-In \cite{CH}, Chen and Hu introduced symmetric approximation sequences in additive categories and weakly $n$-angulated categories which include (higher) Auslander-Reiten sequences (triangles) and mutation sequences in algebra and geometry, and showed that such sequences always give rise to derived equivalences between the quotient rings of endomorphism rings of objects in the sequences modulo some ghost and coghost ideals.
+In \cite{Hu2013a}, Hu, Koenig and Xi proved that certain triangles with symmetric approximations and some conditions give rise to derived equivalences of quotient algebras of endomorphism algebras of objects in the sequences modulo some particularly defined ideals.
+After that Chen \cite{Chen2013} generalized their result to $n$-angles in $n$-angulated categories.
+Recently, Chen and Hu \cite{CH} introduced symmetric approximation sequences in additive categories and weakly $n$-angulated categories which include (higher) Auslander-Reiten sequences (triangles) and showed that such sequences always give rise to derived equivalences between the quotient rings of endomorphism rings of objects in the sequences modulo some ghost and coghost ideals.
 Therefore, they unified the results in \cite{Hu2013a} and \cite{Chen2013}.

+In this paper, we first focus on higher exact sequences in additive categories, then we obtain derived equivalences between subalgebras of endomorphism algebras in the higher exact sequences.
+This result can be described as the follow theorem.